haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 The build tool can compile the shim `Setup.hs` and run the traditional CLI commands such as `./Setup configure` and `./Setup build`.
-This does not realise the full benefits of the new build-type, but is easy to integrate into existing tools, because it is consistent with how the other build-types already support the `Setup.hs` interface.
+This does not realise the full benefits of the new build-type, but it means that the change is completely transparent to existing tools, as they can continue to use the `Setup` interface without any modifications.

 With `Hooks`, however, build tools will be able to use alternative implementation techniques for executing the hooks, rather than being forced to